helen259896/my-next-app/React.md

 Shallow rendering is useful in unit tests.
 It lets the component render one level deep and assert facts about what its render method returns without worrying about child components.

+### web storage
+Large amounts of data can be stored locally, without affecting website performance.
+The information is never transfered to the server.
+It includes localStorage and sessionStorage.

 ### localStorage vs sessionStorage